Dog Head Components

 This section is divided between 5 different components of the head which are

 - Occipital Bone

 The general term 'skull' when used in dog jargon usually means the brain case or the area surrounding the brain.
 The skull actually consists of several different bones which are fused.
 The shape of the skull is particularly important as this shape affects both the set of the ears and the eyes and hence the expression.

-The 'stop' is an area between the muzzle and frontal bones which surround the eyes.
-So the 'stop' is the indented area between the eyes rather than a single point.
+The skull ends at the stop.
+This area called the 'stop' begins where the brows or frontal bones (technically called the supercilary arches) surround the eyes, and ends at the muzzle.
+So the 'stop' is this indented area between the eyes rather than a single point.

 This indented area between the eyes is clearly shown on the Soft Coated Wheaten Terrier on the left.
 It is also shown on the diagram on the right.
 This area should not be included when assessing head proportions in skull to muzzle ratios.

 The occipital bone has a crest or protuberance which is commonly referred to as the occiput.
 It is is clearly seen here in the English Setter and Bloodhound.
 However, in some other breeds it is barely perceptible.
 Myths in dog folklore believed that size of the occiputal protuberance was a measure of the dog's sense of smell.
 So to this day it is prominent in most Scent Hounds.

 But the occipital bone itself actually extends right down the back of the head to where it articulates with the neck.
 So when breed standards refer to the length of a dog's skull, this measurement does not include the occiput as this is part of the occipital bone.